Eligibility for NRST Diversion

 Procedures for Diverting NRST

-The NRST remission charge will initially post to the same fund source as is providing the GSR’s salary.
-Diversion of that charge to an allowable non-federal fund source can be done in one of two ways:
+The NRST remission charge will initially post to the same fund source that is providing the GSR’s salary.
+Diversion of that charge to an allowable non-federal fund source must be done via the below form.
+Please do not utilize UC PATH to enter a diversion to a Graduate Studies' account.

 The hiring unit completes a Diversion of Nonresident Supplemental Tuition Remission Request (GS513) form for Graduate Studies approval.
 If an alternative, non-federal fund source is to be used, the substitution does not require graduate program approval and the request form can be submitted directly to Graduate Studies.
 If graduate program funds are to be used, the substitution requires endorsement by the graduate program chair before being submitted to Graduate Studies for approval.

 Substitutions will be processed by Graduate Studies based on the substitution request form that is submitted and approved.
-Substitutions are processed using the KFS Benefit Expense Transfer document (BET).
+Substitutions are processed using the UC PATH Benefit Expense Transfer document (BET).
 Approved substitutions are processed at the end of the quarter requested after all charges are confirmed.